ministryotech/compositions/README.md

 Adds the provided collection to the existing collection.

 ### ICollection.ForEach()
-A fluent version of the for eanch loop.
+A fluent version of the for each loop.
+Do NOT use with async calls.

+### ICollection.ForEachAsync()
+A fluent version of the for each loop for async calls.

 ## Projections